 The above photo is James Luger and his grandson, Olin.

 MY FORTHCOMING NON-FICTION BOOKS will be about aviation and real estate.

 My aviation career started in the early 1970s when I became a young commercial pilot and certificated flight instructor.
 I have taught many students how to fly airplanes, but most of my instruction experience has been teaching experienced pilots to fly aerobatics and how to maintain and regain control of an airplane that goes out of control.
-My printed handbook and ebook version will be available sometime during 2019.
+My paperback training manual and ebook version will be available in 2020.

 As a 40+ year real estate broker and brokerage owner,I have written real estate training courses, both for classroom and online delivery.
 Thousands of agents and brokers have enrolled in my courses and their reviews report that they found them helpful in starting new real estate careers, or advancing the current careers of experienced professionals.
 I will soon be releasing print and ebook versions of my most popular topics.

 Sign up for my once-in-a-while, always interesting, newsletter with pre-publication announcements, story backgrounds, subscriber discounts, and new-release free samples.

 Copyright © 2019 James Luger - All Rights Reserved.